 - Legal considerations

-Project Managers keep in contact with partners in the lead up to QA, to schedule workload within the team.
+We will keep in contact with you in the lead up to QA, to make you aware of the workload and the criteria you'll use in your review.
 We appreciate as much notice as possible if your course will not be ready for QA on the date planned.

-QA takes place 30 days before a course start date.
+QA takes place four weeks before a course start date.
 All course content must be complete and in Course Creator for QA.

 If you require a PDF version of the Course Criteria, please email email@example.com.

-- Submit your course outline and sample content to our Learning Designer, Media Specialist, and Editorial Specialist before you build your course.
-It is easier to act upon feedback before you build.
+- Submit your course outline and sample content to our Learning Designer and Media Specialist before you build your course.
+It's easier to act upon feedback before you have to amend it.

-- Explore our guidance about how to achieve the course criteria within each theme (see panel to left for their dedicated pages).
+- Explore our guidance about how to build course content which meets the QA criteria within each theme (see menu to the left for links to the themes' dedicated pages)

 - If you need to open your course for enrolment wait until after QA.

-- Editorial Specialists do not proofread courses.
-Provide reviewer permission to trusted colleagues and ask them to proofread the content.
+- Provide reviewer permission to trusted colleagues and ask them to proofread the content.
 Spelling mistakes and grammar errors distract learners.

 - Complete your course certificates during your course build and before QA.
-They do not form part of QA and often get left until the last minute.
+They often get left until the last minute, but we cannot publish a course without them.
 Refer to the 5 Stages of Course Development List of Links for all the additional tasks required during your course build.